-See "Tags List Panel" on page 14-1 for more information.
+See "Tags List Panel" on page 15-1 for more information.

-- previously-executed searches
+- · previously-executed searches

 - previously-executed summaries

 - references to saved trace data segment files

-See "Trace Data Segments" on page 6-22 for more information.
+See "Trace Data Segments" on page 7-25 for more information.

-• references to user trace files generated by ntraceud (see "The ntraceud Daemon" on page 3-1), or a user daemon defined in the GUI (see "Daemons Panel" on page 8-1)
+references to kernel trace files generated by ntracekd (see "The ntracekd Daemon" on page 4-1), or a kernel daemon defined in the GUI (see "Daemons Panel" on page 9-1) • references to user trace files generated by ntraceud (see "The ntraceud Daemon" on page 3-1), or a user daemon defined in the GUI (see "Daemons Panel" on page 9-1)